-The ethical promotion of prescription medicines is vital to the pharmaceutical industry's mission of helping patients by discovering, developing and promoting new medicines.
-Ethical promotion helps to ensure that Healthcare Professionals (HCPs) globally have access to information they need, that patients have access to the medicines they need and that medicines are prescribed and used in a manner that provides the maximum healthcare benefit to patients.

-The IFPMA is a non-profit, non-governmental organization representing industry associations and companies from both developed and developing countries.
+- i The ethical promotion of prescription medicines is vital to the pharmaceutical industry's mission of helping patients by discovering, developing and promoting new medicines.
+Ethical promotion helps to ensure that healthcare professionals globally have access to information they need, that patients have access to the medicines they need and that medicines are prescribed and used in a manner that provides the maximum healthcare benefit to patients. - ii The IFPMA is a non-profit, non-governmental organization representing industry associations and companies from both developed and developing countries.
 Member companies of the IFPMA include global research-based pharmaceutical companies.
-Companies are committed to the ethical standards set out in this Code.

-The IFPMA Code includes standards for the ethical promotion of pharmaceutical products to HCPs and helps ensure that member companies' interactions with HCPs and other stakeholders, such as medical institutions and patient organizations, are appropriate and perceived as such.

-It is a requirement of IFPMA membership that member associations accept the conditions of the IFPMA Code and, subject to local laws and regulations, adopt codes that meet local requirements but are consistent with, and as comprehensive as, the IFPMA Code.

-It is accepted that where there is an established framework of stringent regulatory and/or legal controls which are effectively as comprehensive in their provisions and application as the IFPMA Code, it may be more appropriate for a national member association not to establish new duplicative provisions and procedures.
-IFPMA acknowledges that many IFPMA member associations have already established their own codes of conduct, which, together with local laws and regulations, fully embody the principles set forth in the IFPMA Code.

-IFPMA member companies and anyone acting on their behalf must comply directly with applicable national codes of member associations where such codes exist.
-In all other territories, (i.e. where there are no local codes or appropriate laws and regulations, or where a member company is not a member of local/regional association), the IFPMA Code acts as a default code for the activities of member companies and the IFPMA operating procedures apply.

-The ethical promotion of prescription medicines is vital to the pharmaceutical industry's mission of helping patients by discovering, developing and promoting new medicines.

-IFPMA member companies are accountable for addressing and correcting infringements under relevant codes.
-Companies not in membership with IFPMA may elect to be subject to the IFPMA Code and its complaints handling processes.

-The IFPMA is open to receive complaints from any source on any aspect of the IFPMA Code, in accordance with its operating procedures.
-Where it is determined that there has been a breach of the IFPMA Code, the objective is to correct the matter as rapidly as possible.

-IFPMA acknowledges the role of relevant codes of ethics developed by the World Medical Association, the International Council of Nurses and the International Federation of Pharmacists.
-IFPMA also recognizes the role of Ethical Criteria for Medicinal Drug Promotion provided by the World Health Organization in 1988.

-Effective 1st January 2019, the IFPMA Code of Practice replaces the 2012 IFPMA Code of Practice.
-Member associations of IFPMA must incorporate this Code into existing national codes no later than 1st January 2019, subject to the guidance set out in Articles (iv) and (v) above.
+Companies are committed to the ethical standards set out in this Code. - iii The IFPMA Code includes standards for the ethical promotion of pharmaceutical products to healthcare professionals and helps ensure that member companies' interactions with healthcare professionals and other stakeholders, such as medical institutions and patient organizations, are appropriate and perceived as such. - iv It is a requirement of IFPMA membership that member associations accept the conditions of the IFPMA Code and, subject to local laws and regulations, adopt codes that meet local requirements but are consistent with, and as comprehensive as, the IFPMA Code. - It is accepted that where there is an established framework of stringent regulatory and/or legal controls which are effectively as comprehensive in their provisions and application as the IFPMA Code, it may be more appropriate for a national member association not to establish new duplicative provisions and procedures.
+IFPMA acknowledges that many IFPMA member associations have already established their own codes of conduct, which, together with local laws and regulations, fully embody the principles set forth in the IFPMA Code. - vi IFPMA member companies and their agents must comply directly with applicable national codes of member associations where such codes exist.
+In all other territories, (i.e. where there are no local codes or appropriate laws and regulations, or where a member company is not a member of local/ regional association), the IFPMA Code acts as a default code for the activities of member companies and the IFPMA operating procedures apply. - vii IFPMA member companies are accountable for addressing and correcting infringements under relevant codes.
+Companies not in membership with IFPMA may elect to be subject to the IFPMA Code and its complaints handling processes. - viii The IFPMA is open to receive complaints from any source on any aspect of the IFPMA Code, in accordance with its operating procedures.
+Where it is determined that there has been a breach of the IFPMA Code, the objective is to correct the matter as rapidly as possible. - ix IFPMA acknowledges the role of relevant codes of ethics developed by the World Medical Association, the International Council of Nurses and the International Federation of Pharmacists.
+IFPMA also recognizes the role of Ethical Criteria for Medicinal Drug Promotion provided by the World Health Organization in 1988. - x Effective 1st September 2012, the IFPMA Code of Practice (Updated 2011) replaces the 2006 IFPMA Code of Pharmaceutical Marketing Practices.
+Member associations of IFPMA must incorporate this Code into existing national codes no later than 1st September 2012, subject to the guidance set out in Articles (iv) and (v) above.

-Scope and Definitions
+1 Scope and Definitions